cgrates/cgrates/docs/ers.rst

 	The amount retries to reestablish the connection in case of connection loss for AMQP. `-1` retry indefinitely.

-max_reconnect_interval
+maxReconnectInterval
 	The duration to wait in between retries to reconnect on a connection loss for AMQP.

-ees_ids
+eesIDs
 	The IDs of exporters in EEs which you want to make use of, when `*export` flag is present in the reader.
 When an event is read and processed from the reader in use, the processed event will be sent to those specific IDs in EEs.

-ees_success_ids
+eesSuccessIDs
-	When an ERs reader processes an event successfuly, it will send the raw(unprocessed) event that it read, to the specified EEs exporter IDs matching the `ees_success_ids`.
+	When an ERs reader processes an event successfuly, it will send the raw(unprocessed) event that it read, to the specified EEs exporter IDs matching the `eesSuccessIDs`.

-ees_failed_ids
+eesFailedIDs
-	When an ERs reader fails to process an event, it will send the raw(unprocessed) event that it read, to the specified EEs exporter IDs matching the `ees_failed_ids`.
+	When an ERs reader fails to process an event, it will send the raw(unprocessed) event that it read, to the specified EEs exporter IDs matching the `eesFailedIDs`.

 opts